Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Conclusions

 \item ETGs take $\approx1.3$ longer to relax compared to LTGs.
 However, accounting for differences in dynamical timescales and mass distributions between morphologies, ETGs show no significant preference over LTGs toward longer-lived unstable misalignments.

-\item We find a population ($\approx20\%$) of long-duration relaxations with $t_{\rm{relax}}>3\bar{t}_{\rm{torque}}$.
+\item We consider long-duration relaxations as those with $t_{\rm{relax}}>3\bar{t}_{\rm{torque}}$ and find that these constitute $\approx20$~per~cent of our sample.
 Galaxies with these long-duration unstable misalignments tend to have lower star-forming gas fractions, above-average stellar mass, and higher ongoing gas inflow rates.

-\item We find a positive correlation between halo mass and normalised relaxation timescales, with central galaxies residing in intermediate/high-mass environments ($M_{\rm{200}}>10^{12.5}$ M$_{\odot}$) showing clear signs of processes preserving unstable misalignments beyond theoretical predictions.
+\item We find a positive correlation between halo mass and normalised relaxation timescales, with central galaxies residing in intermediate/high-mass environments ($M_{\rm{200c}}>10^{12.5}$ M$_{\odot}$) showing clear signs of processes preserving unstable misalignments beyond theoretical predictions.
 We speculate some of these extended lifetimes may be driven by the cooling of hot gas from a misaligned halo.

-\item Among galaxies with $M_{*}>10^{10}$ M$_{\odot}$, mergers coincide with the formation of an unstable misalignment in $\sim17\%$ of cases in broad agreement with recent observational and simulation work.
-Major mergers are more effective at forming unstable misalignments and dominate the formation of unstable misalignments ($\approx12\%$) compared to minor mergers ($\approx5\%$).
-Mergers contribute toward the formation of unstable misalignments more in ETGs ($\approx21\%$) than in LTGs ($\approx13\%$). \end{itemize}
+\item Among galaxies with $M_{*}>10^{10}$ M$_{\odot}$, mergers coincide with the formation of an unstable misalignment in $\approx10.4$~per~cent of cases at $z<0.35$.
+Major mergers are more effective at forming unstable misalignments and dominate the formation of unstable misalignments ($\approx7.1$~per~cent) compared to minor mergers ($\approx3.3$~per~cent).
+Mergers contribute toward the formation of unstable misalignments more in ETGs ($\approx13.9$~per~cent) than in LTGs ($\approx6.4$~per~cent).
+At $0.35<z<1.00$, the incidence of mergers that coincide with misalignment formation increases to $\approx20.5$~per~cent. \end{enumerate}

 Taken as a whole, these results point toward a more complex picture regarding the origins and drivers of kinematic misalignments in galaxies than previously considered.
 Given the relatively low incidence of mergers with misalignment formation, alongside only moderately extended misalignment lifetimes, misalignments are likely occurring more frequently in ETGs given the smaller gas discs in these systems are more susceptible to perturbations.
 However, with our results pointing toward significant contributions of smooth accretion from the cooling of a hot misaligned halo, we likely still require galaxy interactions to misalign the halo in the first place.
 In this sense, misalignments are still formed primarily through external processes, but they are not necessarily temporally connected.
 Thus, the star-forming gas replenishment mechanisms in galaxies likely occur through a diverse source rather than a prevalence toward gas-rich minor mergers (as suggested for red-sequence ETGs).